ugowe/swift-interfaceBuilder-readme-ios-0616/README.md

 ## Outline / Notes

 *  Take the student through what it is I outlined above in the Learning Objectives with screenshots and explanations.
-* The next reading will go into detail of how to drag a `UIViewController` over to the empty canvas, so it's not required that you explain this or even show that to the student in this readme unless you think it would be silly not to show them this at this time (I'm fine either way).
+* The next reading will have them actually do these things we show them in this reading.
+The next reading will show them how to drag objects into their View Controller (or scene).
+* The student should at a high level understand how this `.storyboard` file will manage various scenes when they make app similiar to a director creating a movie.
+* If you think this reading is becoming too large, feel free to break it up into two readings.

 <a href='https://learn.co/lessons/InterfaceBuilder' data-visibility='hidden'>View this lesson on Learn.co</a>